-Once you choose they keywords you’d like to focus on, it’s important to use them in the right areas of your post.
+Once you choose the keywords you’d like to focus on, it’s important to use them in the right areas of your post.
 Google gives hierarchical credibility to your post’s title, headings, and URL.
 You’ll want to use the keywords in both the title, the paragraph headings, and the web address.

 5. Add a Meta Description

-A meta description is a 160 character or less summary of your blog post.
+A meta description is a 160-character (or less) summary of your blog post.
 Your meta description actually shows up below the title of your post in search results.
 It’s important to create an accurate meta description so Google knows what the post is about and so that people will click on your post in their search results.
 Most websites for advisors have areas to add your meta description.
 If you have a WordPress site, you can use the Yoast SEO plugin to optimize your meta description.

-6. Make Sure Your Blog is Mobile Friendly
+6. Make Sure Your Blog Is Mobile-Friendly

-Because the majority of website traffic comes from mobile devices today, Google will penalize sites that are not mobile friendly because they don’t provide a good user experience.
-Make sure your website is mobile friendly and if you’re not sure, check using this tool.
+Because the majority of website traffic comes from mobile devices today, Google will penalize sites that are not mobile-friendly because they don’t provide a good user experience.
+Make sure your website is mobile-friendly, and if you’re not sure, check using this tool.

 7. Optimize Your Images

 I had a professor in business school that would fail students if they used irrelevant imagery in their PowerPoint presentations.
-He was so tired of seeing generic profit charts or a thumbs up sign that he finally snapped.
+He was so tired of seeing generic profit charts or a thumbs-up sign that he finally snapped.
 If your image was not relevant to the slide at hand, you would fail.